-If the Zoning Administrator finds that any of the provisions of this Ordinance are being violated, and when appropriate with consultation of the County attorney, he shall notify in writing by mail using a certified return receipt letter, the person responsible for such alleged violations, indicating the nature of such alleged violation and ordering the action necessary to correct it.
+If the Zoning Administrator finds that any of the provisions of this Ordinance are being violated, and when appropriate with consultation of the County attorney, he shall notify in writing by first class mail the person responsible for such alleged violations, indicating the nature of such alleged violation and ordering the action necessary to correct it.
 He shall order discontinuance of illegal use of land, buildings, or structures or of additions, alterations or structural changes thereto; discontinuance of any illegal work being done; or shall take any other action authorized by this Ordinance or the Board of Commissioners to insure compliance with or to prevent violations of its provisions.